-Actions 4 and 5: The strategies in Actions 4 and 5 provide increased CTE and dual enrollment opportunities and will be continued from the 2017-2020 LCAP.
-In alignment with the DJUHSD vision, these two actions are focused on preparing students to be college career ready.
+Actions 4 and 5: The strategies in Actions 4 and 5 are focused on preparing students to be college career ready.
 Our school district communities (Delano, Earlimart, Richgrove, Allensworth, Pond) do not have training facilities or opportunities for our English learners and economically disadvantaged pupils outside of the school setting.
 In addition, most of our English learners and economically disadvantaged pupils do not have the transportation to attend post-secondary education or training elsewhere.
 Thus, our district will continue to provide increased CTE and dual enrollment opportunities in preparing English learners, foster youth, and economically disadvantaged pupils to be college and career ready.
 These actions have been effective in closing CTE completion gap for English learners (48%), students with disabilities (49%), and economically disadvantaged pupils (53%) when compared to all pupils (50%).
-These strategies have also been effective in an increased dual enrollment credit attainment of 42.4% over 2017-2018 school year.
-This resulted in 2046 pupils receiving dual enrollment credit and significantly improved rates in 2021 for all pupils, economically disadvantaged students, English learners, homeless youth, and students with disabilities.
-These two actions have also been effective in the increased CCI to 72.5% for the homeless youth subgroup.
+This resulted in 2046 pupils receiving dual enrollment credit and significantly improved rates in 2021 for all pupils, economically disadvantaged students, English learners, 52.5% for English learners, 35.5% for students with disabilities, 72% for economically disadvantaged pupils and 66.7% for the homeless youth subgroup.

 Actions 6 and 7 encompass services that increase access to a broad course of study for the unduplicated pupils and strategies targeted on improving outcomes in other courses of study that include physical fitness results, world languages, CTE, and visual performing arts results.
-These two actions will be continued from the 2017-2020 LCAP.
 The increased access to a broad course of study includes additional dual enrollment and CTE opportunities and strategies to increase access for English learners and economically disadvantaged pupils in preparing our students to be college or career ready as noted in the increased or improved services for actions 3 and 4.
 Athletic trainers in Action 7 are on campus during the school day and afterschool programs to teach safe physical activity practices with the intended outcome of healthier students and reduced chronic absenteeism (data noted in Goal 3 of this section) for English learners and economically disadvantaged pupils.
 Class size reduction is intended to achieve this same outcome as well as improving physical fitness test results for English learners and economically disadvantaged pupils.
 These actions have been effective in improving outcomes on the CCI, CTE completion rate, Physical Fitness Test results, dual enrollment credit attainment, and chronic absenteeism for English learners, foster and homeless youth, economically disadvantaged pupils and students with disabilities as well as the accomplishment of superior ratings and first place rankings for the visual performing arts.
 Action 6b has been principally directed and effective in increasing the California Dashboard College and Career Readiness Indicator for economically disadvantaged pupils with disabilities from 17.6% in 2019 to 35% in 2020.